danbernier/invisibleblocks/_drafts/sensitivity_curves.md

 });
 </script>

 The math for this is actually pretty simple.
-It uses two useful tricks.
+It combines two useful tricks.

-**First trick:** _The set of real numbers between 0 and 1 are closed under multiplication._ If you multiply any number between 0 and 1 with another number between 0 and 1, you'll always get another number between 0 and 1.
+**The First Trick:** _The set of real numbers between 0 and 1 are closed under multiplication._ If you multiply any number between 0 and 1 by any other number between 0 and 1, you'll always get a number between 0 and 1.
 1 &#215; 0.5 = 0.5.[^percent]

 [^percent]: If you do the same equation with percentages, it works out wrong: 100% &#215; 50% should equal 50%, but 100 &#215; 50 = 5000.
-Remember, percentages are really ratios waiting to get down to 0..1: fifty _per-cent_ is fifty per hundred, or 50/100
+Remember, percentages are really ratios waiting to get down to 0..1: fifty _per-cent_ is fifty per hundred, or 50/100.

-And you can think of 1 as "whole:" multiply any number by 1, and you'll get all of it back.
+This makes me think of 1 as "whole:" multiply any number by 1, and you'll get all of it back.
 Any other number between 0 and 1 will give you back _less_ of something.
 If your spin speed is a number between 0 and 1, and you multiply it by 1, you'll stay at the same speed; multiply it by 0.9, you'll slow down a little; multiply it by 0.1, you'll slow down a lot.

+Intuitively, multiplying something by a number between 0 and 1 drags it down, dampens it, flattens it.
+Erodes it.

+If you _multiply it by itself_, it'll

 If your spin speed is < 1, and you _multiply it by itself_, it'll slow down.
 The closer it is to zero, the less it'll slow down.